 Tell better stories, get better results: 4 rules for communicating technical marketing messages

-Over the holiday, I repeatedly witnessed a phenomenon that we can all relate to.
+Every holiday season, I repeatedly witness a phenomenon that we can all relate to.
 Every family has at least one person who insists on monopolizing the conversation, regaling us with lengthy accounts of bygone days.
 What I observed is that it isn’t so much the stories are bad, they are just badly told.
 And that is often the case with technical marketing materials.
 If you can’t tell a compelling story, nobody is going to listen.

 Here are several rules to help you simplify your technical marketing, which I wrote on a napkin while my aunt Eunice was talking about the line at the post office.